Use the tabs below to learn more.

 All classrooms at Foundation Academy, regardless of grade level or subject area, have the following instructional expectations:

 - Rigorous, Purposeful and Measurable Objectives.
-We believe that great lessons start with clear and high expectations.
+We believe that great lessons start with clear and high expectations for mastery.

 - Guided Practice.
-We expect our teachers to model for students what they want students to be able to do independently.
+We expect our teachers to model for students what they want them to be able to do independently.

 - Independent Practice.
-We expect our teachers to provide students with the opportunity to practice skills that align to the objective and standards.
+We expect our teachers to provide students with ample opportunity to practice skills that align to the objective and standards.

-For Mathematics instruction, “alternative teaching” is used and uses the “You, Y’all, We” model ofteaching described in the 3rd-to 8th-Grade Section below.
+Mathematics is taught using the “You, Y’all, We” model described in the 3rd-to 12th-Grade Section below.

 During the “You” portion of the lesson, teachers circulate to observe and record students’ prior knowledge on the skill and plan questioning.
 During the “Y’all” portion of the lesson, the teacher poses planned questions to individual groups of students that are discussing.
 During the “We” portion of the lesson, the teacher questions to ascertain the thought process students used to make sense of the problem or question.
 At this time, teachers target misunderstandings through questioning.